teolandon/samsara/hooks/HOOKS.md

 # Git Hooks
-The hooks/ directory contains the recommended git hooks for this project, as well as a bash script that generates the appropriate symlinks in the .git/hooks/ directory.
-To install the hooks simply run `./install-hooks.sh` in this folder.
+The hooks/ directory contains the recommended git hooks for this project, as well as a bash script that generates the appropriate symlinks in .git/hooks/.
+To install the hooks simply run `./install-hooks.sh` in this directory.
+Alternatively, you can copy all hooks to the `.git/hooks/` directory.

 ## Pre-commit